emanmozaffar/si699-tutorial/README.md

 # Bias Analysis

 This Jupyter Notebook contains analyses of biases present in word embeddings, focusing on different dimensions such as occupation, ethnicity, gender, and stereotypes.
+This tutorial is based on the paper "Word embeddings quantify 100 years of gender and ethnic stereotypes," by Nikhil Garga, Londa Schiebingerb, Dan Jurafskyc, and James Zoue, but uses a different dataset that is pulled from Cornell University's movie dialog corpus.

 ## How to Use: